 I then started working with a private party that owned a couple of Grease Monkeys and did franchise support to train new franchisees.
 A lot of these guys that bought franchises were doctors and lawyers and people who thought it was an investment.
 But if you make a mistake doing an oil change, you’re out thousands of dollars worth of engines or transmissions or differentials.
 I don’t think most people realize that it’s rare to find a manager and a crew that really keeps your best interest at heart.
 It’s really easy for it to not be a good environment.
 What I realized is the shop owners really didn’t have a whole lot of experience in the business.
 I watched these guys making tons of money and I thought I could do a much better job.

 There was a closed down Texaco station, at the current Wal-Mart location on 70th and Sheridan.
 I bought it and made it a Texaco Express on April 1st, 1990.
 My daughter was born in May.
-I moved my wife all over the country to open this business.
+I moved my wife from New Jersey to Colorado to open this business.
 About four years later, it was profitable and running, so I sold it and bought this building in 1994.

 How has your shop evolved in the services you offer?